to expand and on to minimise the details.

 4. How does a credit bureau report a customer’s details?

 A credit bureau accumulates and assembles the data of a borrower from his/her lending institution.
 The lending institutions report their customers’ data to the Bureau regularly and the same gets updated in the Bureau database.
-These details are used to create a consumer’s a Credit Information Report (CIR).
+These details are used to create a Customer’s Credit Information Report (CIR).
 The report generated, primarily contains an individual’s borrowings, credit card spends, monthly repayment track record, outstanding amounts across banks and financial institutions.
 A credit score is generated by CIBIL basis the information as reported by the various member institutions.

 5. Is CIBIL a list of defaulters?

-No. CIBIL maintains account information of various loan customers and credit card customers, irrespective of their default status.
+CIBIL maintains account information of various loan customers and credit card customers, irrespective of their default status.

 6. Who contributes credit information to CIBIL?